Survey projects can fall into one of two main categories: longitudinal and cross-sectional.

 The key advantage to longitudinal studies is the ability to show the patterns of a variable over time.
 This is one powerful way in which we come to learn about cause-and-effect relationships.
 Depending on the scope of the study, longitudinal observation can also help to discover “sleeper effects” or connections between different events over a long period of time; events that might otherwise not be linked.

 There are, of course, drawbacks to longitudinal studies, panel attrition being one of them.
 If you are dependent on the same group of 2,000 subjects for a study that takes place once every year, for twenty years, obviously some of those subjects will no longer be able to participate, either due to death, refusal, or even changes in contact information and address.
-That cuts down on useable data you can draw conclusions from.
+That cuts down on usable data you can draw conclusions from.

 Another weakness is that while longitudinal data is being collected at multiple points, those observation periods are pre-determined and cannot take into account whatever has happened in between those touch points.
 A third disadvantage is the idea of panel conditioning, where over time, respondents can often unknowingly change their qualitative responses to better fit what they consider to be the observer’s intended goal.
 The process of the study itself has changed how the subject or respondent views the questions.

 For one, cross-sectional studies are affordable when compared to a similar longitudinal study.
 With fewer touch points (no follow up), they are also much quicker in reaching an observational conclusion.
 Also, provided the sample size is carefully chosen, cross-sectional studies can be helpful in representing entire populations, rather than subsets.
-This can be very beneficial when considering policy change.
+This can be very beneficial when considering policy changes.

 Logintudinal Studies vs. Cross Sectional: Which is better?

-Neither, really.
 The idea behind both longitudinal and cross-sectional studies is, again, to create the best process in order to collect the most useful and actionable data.
 One is certainly not better than the other.
 They both serve a very important purpose, in different ways.

 The deciding factor on which you use may be the number of variables you’re trying to study, the amount of time you have before published results are expected, your budget, or, perhaps most importantly, the nature of the event you’re studying.